StochasterAI/Notebooks/README.md

-# Notebooks: Notebooks and lectures with Stochaster.
+# Stochaster Notebooks: Lectures on Neural Networks
 This project is dedicated towards composing a complete tutorial on neural networks in Jupyter Notebook format including mathematical explanations as long as they serve a purpose to the full learning process.